foundinblank/study1adults/README.md

 # study1adults
 MEPLab Study 1 (Adults)

-This is a line from RStudio.
+This is our data analysis stuff...
-Line added from Github